Nikon Df vs Panasonic GH4

-The Nikon Df and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were revealed to the public, respectively, in November 2013 and February 2014.
+The Nikon Df and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in November 2013 and February 2014.
 The Df is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (Df) and a Four Thirds sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on a full frame (Df) and a Four Thirds (GH4) sensor.
+The Nikon has a resolution of 16.2 megapixels, whereas the Panasonic provides 15.9 MP.

-An illustration of the physical size and weight of the Nikon Df and the Panasonic GH4 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon Df and the Panasonic GH4.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Df – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (22 percent) than the Nikon Df.
 Moreover, the GH4 is markedly lighter (26 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.